Yandex Cloud

 Management console

-1. Make sure that DataLens is activated in the appropriate folder and you can access the cluster from it.
+1. Make sure DataLens is activated in the relevant folder and has permission to access the cluster.

 screen02

-3. Click the cluster name and open the DataLens tab.
+3. Click the relevant cluster’s name and open the DataLens tab.

 4. Click Create connection.